 Includes import documentation and other requirements for both the U.S. exporter and foreign importer.

-In July 2018 the Kyrgyz Republic introduced beneficial tariffs for import of vehicles manufactured after 2008 from third non-EAEU countries resulting in the import of more than 28,000 cars for private use in 2019, predominantly from Lithuania, Korea, Georgia and the United States.
+In July 2018 the Kyrgyz Republic introduced beneficial tariffs for import of vehicles manifactured after 2008 from non-EAEU countries resulting in the import of more than 28,000 cars for private use in 2019, predominantly from Lithuanua, Korea, Georgia, and the United States.
 To incentivize electric car imports and purchases, the government charges no tariffs.
-However, the government managed to apply differentiated approach towards enticing people to renew their cars by allowing cars produced after 2015 with a relatively lower tariff, depending on the age and engine volume.
+However, the government managed to apply a differentiated approach towards enticing people to resell their car by allowing cars produced after 2015 with a relatively lower tariff, depending on the age and engine volume.
+For tariff rates of goods, use the Customs Info Database Tariff Lookup Tool.